 The educational bursaries are not provided directly to the applicant but to the educational or training provider.
 There are two levels of financial support available to apply to a list of approved courses:

-- Co-funded by applicants – 90% of the cost of courses provided by other providers are covered by the education bursary
+- Co-funded by applicants – 90% of the cost of courses provided by BCCM and other providers are covered by the education bursary

 - Exceptional cases – bursaries may cover the costs of travel or other related disbursements to attend a course in cases of hardship where access to education is restricted for financial or other reasons of hardship.

 - Round 3 | Open.
 Applications for educational bursaries are being accepted (subject to funding availability) until 31 July 2021.

 - The maximum bursary per applicant is $3,500 (ex GST). * in exceptional cases a higher bursary may be available where an Australian farmer, fisher or forester can demonstrate the value they will derive to their cooperative business from attending a specialised higher value co-operative education course.

 - Applicants can access funding for more than one course/program but cannot exceed the cap of $3500 (ex GST)